Complex products are easy to design. It's creating something elegantly simple that's hard, Meggie's found.

 Before joining Bresslergroup, Meggie worked on a variety of projects ranging from military aerostats to super-efficient cookstoves, with a steady focus on appropriate materials and design for manufacturing and assembly.
 She upped her game in plastics and composite materials when she was at STX Inc., engineering custom equipment for Olympic field hockey athletes in the U.S. and Europe.
 She learned all about how products are used — and abused — and came up with sticks tailored for each athlete’s specific style of play.

-Meggie holds a Bachelor of Science in Mechanical Engineering Technology from RIT.
+Meggie holds a BS in Mechanical Engineering Technology from RIT.
 When she’s not at work, she can be found hiking, kayaking and fishing in the wilds of New England and the mid-Atlantic.